 Lets make this!

-A simple coconut based curry using avro (dried hyacinth beans) and keerlu (tender bamboo shoots) with a seasoning of garlic
+A simple south Indian coconut based curry using avro (dried hyacinth beans) and keerlu (tender bamboo shoots) or kadgi (raw jackfruit) with a seasoning of garlic.

 Ingredients

-- 8 to 10 dry red chillies, slightly roasted (less or more depending upon how less or more spicy you want)
+- 8 to 10 dry red chilies, slightly roasted in a dash of oil (adjust number of chilies depending upon how less or more spicy you want)

 - 5 to 7 (fresh or preserved) bimbli or bimbul or 1 small marble sized tamarind